 - This is followed by the dispute in Antioch, described in both Galatians 2:11-24 and Acts 15:1-2.

 - This is followed by the more formal visit to Jerusalem, to resolve the dispute through a formal Council decision (15:4-30)

-> This conclusion corroborates with the information in Gal.
+This conclusion corroborates with the information in Gal.
 2:1-10, namely that the first visit to Jerusalem was “after an interval of fourteen years” (Gal.
 2:1).
 The key event mentioned in the previous chapter is Paul’s Damascus-conversion (1:16) in AD35.
-It is therefore possible that the furst visit to Jerusalem in Gal.
+It is, therefore, possible that the first visit to Jerusalem in Gal.
 2:1-10 was “fourteen years” after AD35, which will bring it to AD49.
 On the assumption that the Antioch-dispute and the Jerusalem church council decision happened within a year or two after the first visit, the Jerusalem council meeting could have been in AD50.